'Hero' guard, shoppers among Buffalo shooting victims

 Associated Press

 BUFFALO, N.Y.
 (AP) — Aaron Salter was a beloved community member and security guard who knew the shoppers of Tops Friendly Market by name.
-When they came under attack from a gunman with a rifle, he quickly sprung into action to protect his community.
+When they came under attack from a gunman with a rifle, he sprang into action.

 The retired Buffalo police officer fired multiple times at the attacker, striking his armor-plated vest at least once.
 The bullet didn’t pierce, and Salter was shot and killed.